SUMMARY

 Skills Used

-Dashboard design, data visualization, financial UX, responsive design, dark/light theming, design systems, prototyping
+Dashboard design, data visualization, financial UX, responsive design, design systems, prototyping

 Assets Managed